The Climate Crisis Secret

-The production of animal-based instead of plant-based foods has become a major reason for climate change, yet fewer than 10 percent of United States college respondents associate eating animals as a significant contributor.
-Animal agriculture is responsible for a major share of damage caused by land degradation, air pollution, water shortage, water pollution, and to the loss of biodiversity.
+The production of animal-based instead of plant-based foods has become a significant reason for climate change, yet fewer than 10 percent of United States college respondents associate eating animals as a significant contributor.
+Animal agriculture is responsible for a significant share of damage caused by land degradation, air pollution, water shortage, water pollution, and to the loss of biodiversity.
 The discrepancy in the communication on this industry’s global environmental impact ranges widely.

 Research on animal agriculture’s share of anthropogenic global greenhouse gas (GHG) emissions varies from 14.5-51 percent.

 The inconsistency between the Food and Agriculture Organization’s (FAO) figure of 14.5 percent and the Worldwatch Institute’s figure of at least 51 percent will be explored below based on this research.